 Short Ethereum on Bitmex

-Bitmex is a derivatives cryptocurrency trading platform that offers short-sell and leverage trading.
+Bitmex is a derivatives cryptocurrency platform that offers short-sell and leverage.
 They also offer short selling in 8 coins and this includes leverage as well.

 What Bitmex is very popular for is the fact that they offer a very high level of margin when you short cryptocurrencies.

-Usually, a crypto trading platform would offer around 3x or up to 10x leverage.
+Usually, a crypto exchange would offer around 3x or up to 10x leverage.

 But Bitmex offers from 20x up to 100x leverage on Cryptocurrencies when you are shorting.

-You will find the ETH contract at the top of the trading interface.
+You will find the ETH contract at the top of the interface.